top of page

 Tenets of Bhakti yoga- as suggested by Swami Vivekananda.

-How can we love Vyasthi - the particular without first loving the Samasthi - the generalised and the abstract universe whole (God)?
-How can we claim to love God without loving His creatures?
-So, the conclusion Bhakta comes to is that love everybody as they are nothing but another form of God.
-If we love God, we love everything and if we love everything, we love God only.
+To love Vyasthi - the particular, we must first love Samasthi - the general and abstract universe (God).
+It is impossible to say we love God without loving His creations.
+Therefore, the devotee's realization is to love everyone, as they are all manifestations of God.
+When we love God, we love all things, and when we love all things, we love God alone.

-In Bhagavat Puran nine types of Bhakti have been described.
+In Bhagvat Puran, nine types of Bhakti have been described.
 They are-

 Navadha Bhakti

-Shravana- This is listening the glories, Lila, of the lord or discourses, satsang about the God.
+Shravana- This is listening to the glories, Lila, of the lord or discourses, satsang about the God.

 Smarana- Remembering God all the time without interruption.
 Gopi’s constant remembrance of Krishna and Sabari’s remembrance of Rama is of this type.

 Pad Sevan- It is serving the lotus feet of the Lord.
-An excellent example of this is Bharat, when Ram was in exile ( vanvas) he borrowed His wooden sandals and placed them on the thrown and worshipped them as Rama only.
-We too worship the image or an idol of the lord.
+An excellent example of this is Bharat.
+When Ram was in exile (vanvas) he borrowed His wooden sandals and placed them on the throne and worshiped them as Rama only.
+We, too, worship the image or an idol of the lord.

-Sakhya - in sakhya Bhakti the bhav of the devotee is that of a friend.
-Arjuna treated Lord Krishna as his friend so is Sudama.
-This keeps them in the company of Lord all the time.
+Sakhya - in sakhya Bhakti, the bhav of the devotee, is that of a friend.
+Arjuna treated Lord Krishna as his friend.
+So is Sudama.
+This keeps them in the company of the Lord all the time.

-Atma Nivedan- It means complete self surrender.
+Atma Nivedan- It means complete self-surrender.
 It is like Ishwar pranidhan of Maharshi Patanjali.
 Every thing happens according to His wish.
-He believes- he is there in all, everything belongs to him and he has no desire.
-By complete surrender, God takes responsibility of everything of the devotee.
+He believes-he is there in all, everything belongs to him and he has no desire.
+By complete surrender, God takes responsibility for everything of the devotee.

 Recent Posts